Pipelines and Transformers#

 82.06656073446328

-If we want to perform some preprocessing, such as normalization or feature transformation, or a combination of both, we can chain multiple such Transformers within a pipeline.
-The last step of a pipeline is a learner, such as capymoa classifier or regressor.
+If we want to perform some preprocessing, such as normalization or feature transformation, or a combination of both, we can chain multiple Transformers within a pipeline.
+The most basic pipeline class BasePipeline already supports this.

-Creating a pipeline consists of the following steps: 1.
+Creating a basic pipeline consists of the following steps: 1.
 Create a stream instance 2.
-Initialize the transformers 3.
-Initialize the learner 4.
-Create the pipeline.
-Here, we use a ClassifierPipeline 5.
-Use the pipeline the same way as any other learner.
+Initialize the transformers 4.
+Create the BasePipeline 5.
+Add the transformers to the pipeline 6.
+Call pass_forward to apply the transformations:

 [3]: